 All categories (except Midget/Int) have a one-hour practice on Saturdays, on ice shared with one other team.
 All categories play inter-division games on Sundays.
 Midget/Int will have extended game times in lieu of practices.

 The House League season is scheduled to start the last weekend of September.
-Assessments will be held mid-September.
+Player Assessments will be held September 8th and 9th.

 Is There Tiering in House League?